-3.2.1.3 Integrity of recording and reporting monies expended
+3.2.1.1 Integrity of recording and reporting of monies expended

-As mentioned at the start of this Report section, details of project expenditure are principally controlled and recorded through the detailed project ledger (the job cost system) maintained by DPTI.
-It was also stated that the statutory State funding limit applying to the project development is \$535 million.

-Furthermore, as conveyed in section 1.3 of this Report, funds have also been made available to the project development by the Commonwealth Government (\$30 million) and the AFL (\$5 million).
+Details of project expenditure are principally recorded and controlled through the detailed project ledger (the job cost system) maintained by DPTI.
+As mentioned previously, the statutory State funding limit applying to the project development is \$535 million and funds have also been made available to the project development by the Commonwealth Government (\$30 million) and the AFL (\$5 million).